neitey/PreyVR/README.md

 * Jukebox doesn't update the pointer (collider issue)
 * Performance issues when fog is present
 * Performance issues when portals are shown
+* Screen with Jen is not rendered (level Hidden Agendas)
 * Weapons have incorrect alignment when putting them down/behind

 ### Missing features